Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 - Age: 3-8

-- Wordcount: 250-1,000 (Although the sweet spot currently is 500 words or less and some picture books may have less than 100 words or even none!)
+- Wordcount: 250-1,000 (The current sweet spot is 500 words or less for the commercial trade market and some picture books may have less than 100 words or even none!)

 Ah, picture books.
 Of all the age levels for children’s books, this is the one everyone thinks of and the one that’s most popular to write.